 - Parsley has uses in the cosmetic industry where it is used to prepare soaps and lotions.

-- Oil from this plant has the possible function of preventing tumours.
+- Oil from this plant has the possible function of preventing tumors.

-- Bad breath is one condition which parsley can eliminate.
+- Bad breath is one condition that parsley can eliminate.

 - It is one of the most used and most known herbs in the world.